Vote for the WHIZ-TV basketball player of the week | WHIZ News

-ZANESVILLE, Ohio – Every Monday throughout the basketball season WHIZ-TV will give out a basketball player of the week honor to one area athlete, and you can vote for who you want to win!
+ZANESVILLE, Ohio – Every Monday (This week Tuesday because of Christmas) throughout the basketball season WHIZ-TV will give out a basketball player of the week honor to one area athlete, and you can vote for who you want to win!

 The four candidates are listed below.
 To vote, visit the WHIZ Sports twitter page and click what player you think should win.